 Just to give you an idea, there are workshops held in Kentucky that are specifically about photographing racehorses.

-Or, you might want to travel to Sable Island and photograph the Sable Island Horses which are only found there.
+Or, you might want to travel to a place like Sable Island and photograph the Sable Island Horses which are only found there.

-Upon actually doing it, though, I found out that I would basically rather gouge my eyes out then have to do that again.
+Upon actually doing it, though, I found out that I would basically rather gouge my eyes out than have to do that again.

 Instead, I referred those potential clients out to other photographers who enjoy that type of work and excel at it.